Easy Gochujang Sauce (Bibimbap Sauce)

 Notes

-1. Glass Jar.
-Find a jar with a tight-fitting lid.
-Store in the coldest part of the fridge and it should keep for 2-3 weeks.
+• Glass Jar.
+Store in the coldest part of the fridge.
 When ready to use, remove from the fridge and stir.
-If it’s too thick, add a little bit more sesame oil to make it runny and pourable.
-If the favor is flat, add a little more vinegar.
+If it’s too thick, add more sesame oil to make it runny and pourable.
+If the flavor is flat, add a little more vinegar.

-1. Squeeze bottle.
-Simply double the recipe and add to a squeeze bottle.
+• Squeeze bottle.
+Double the recipe and add to a squeeze bottle.
 Make sure the tip is tightly covered.

 ***For more garlic flavor, add 2 minced garlic cloves.